-So what does this mean for the hosting venues?
+Knowing that events are on the rise, what does the venue need to consider?
 Business, group and event travel is where the money is for hospitality, and hotels must ensure their properties are upgraded and equipped to make these events successful.
-Let’s explore the five main areas to consider when upgrading infrastructure for existing properties and thoughtfully planning for new properties.
+Let’s explore the five main areas to consider for hosting events when upgrading infrastructure for existing properties and thoughtfully planning for new properties.

 A Reliable Network

 Configuring a network for events can be complex for large spaces, high concentrations of people and when roaming around the different areas on the property or connected properties.
-Hotels need a similar—but better—experience to cell phone network coverage.
+Hotels need a similar—but better—experience to what is offered on cell phone networks.
 Wi-Fi must keep guests continuously connected wherever they may end up during their stay—the conference center, hotel room, pool or restaurant.
+Many hotel brands utilize a software based network configuration tool that allows networks to be preconfigured prior to the actual event.

-When determining what type of network is right for a meeting facility, always defer to corporate standards for bandwidth management and adjust as needed.
+There are several resources for determining what type of network is right for a meeting facility.
 Encore, a company known for event technology and production services, has even developed a bandwidth calculator that can be used for determining the required bandwidth for events.
+A similar calculator was also developed by an HTNG event planning workgroup.

 Supporting High-Bandwidth Activities

-Live video streaming of events started to gain popularity even before the pandemic.
-Live high-res photo uploads to enable attendees to share these assets in real time was also important.
-Moving to a hybrid setup, these high-bandwidth activities will continue to put exponential strain on the network.
-To meet the experience needs of both onsite and offsite attendees, a hybrid AV setup, like those provided by AV services company Mills James, needs to be combined with a solid network infrastructure to simultaneously video stream sessions to remote attendees and also stream those events into different rooms at the venue.
+Live video streaming of events, along with live high-res photo uploads that enable attendees to share these assets in real time is a requirement that hotel wired and wireless networks need to satisfy.
+These high-bandwidth activities will continue to put exponential strain on the network.
+To meet the experience needs of both onsite and offsite attendees, a hybrid AV setup needs to be combined with a solid network infrastructure to simultaneously video stream sessions to remote attendees and also stream those events into different rooms at the venue.

 Many hotels leverage bandwidth management technology, such as internet gateways, to prioritize Wi-Fi performance to different areas or groups, and keep the guest connected where it’s needed most.
 All the concurrent access could put a strain on an outdated infrastructure or one that’s not set up for this type of usage.

 Hotels may host numerous smaller events onsite at the same time.
 By having a system in place that is designed for events, the hotel can set up separate SSIDs/virtual networks for each event to create more secure and reliable access.
-This also helps with prioritization of bandwidth where a conference group will get priority access over the one-time, non-loyalty member guests staying at the property.
+This also helps with prioritization of bandwidth where each conference group will get priority access (based on the hotel charge for the specific bandwidth requirements) over guests staying at the property.
 All those guests streaming Netflix in their rooms won’t be able steal the quick speeds from the conference attendees who have paid for a top-level experience.

 But just because a meeting ends for the day, the demands on the infrastructure do not wane, especially for hotels.
 When attendees retire to their rooms in the evening or congregate at the lobby bar or restaurant, sufficient bandwidth outside the event space is still required.